dark-nova/wake-of-vaivora/README.md

 ## Disclaimer

-This project is not affiliated or endorsed by Tree of Savior or Discord.
+This project is not affiliated with or endorsed by Tree of Savior or Discord.
 See [`LICENSE`](LICENSE) for more detail.